SI Leeds Literary Prize: 2016 prize

 The 2016 winner — judged by Kadija George, Margaret Oldroyd, Karen Onojaife and Susan Yearwood — was Amita Murray for Marmite and Mango Chutney, with second prize going to Winnie M. Li for Dark Chapter and third prize, and the SI Readers' Choice award, to Jamilah Ahmed for Recognising Strangers.

 2018 prize

-The 2018 Aspire-igen first prize winner – chosen by a judging panel chaired by Susheila Nasta – was Shereen Tadros for Say Goodbye to Her, second prize going to Yvonne Singh for One Man’s Revolution, and third prize to Kavita Bhanot for Baba ji on Boulton Road, with the SI Readers' Choice award, based on 22 votes from SI members across the UK and Nepal, going to Omega Douglas for Hibiscus, Rose, Jacaranda.
+The 2018 Aspire-igen first prize winner – chosen by a judging panel chaired by Susheila Nasta – was Shereen Tadros for Say Goodbye to Her, second prize going to Yvonne Singh for One Man's Revolution, and third prize to Kavita Bhanot for Baba ji on Boulton Road, with the SI Readers' Choice award, based on 22 votes from SI members across the UK and Nepal, going to Omega Douglas for Hibiscus, Rose, Jacaranda.

 2020 prize

-The Aspire-igen first prize went to Wenyan Lu for The Funeral Cryer, LM Dillsworth took the runner-up award for The Sun Sets in the East and Sumana Khan won third prize and the SI Readers' Choice award for The Good Twin.
+The Aspire-igen first prize went to Wenyan Lu for The Funeral Cryer, LM Dillsworth took the runner-up award for The Sun Sets in the East, and Sumana Khan won third prize and the SI Readers' Choice award for The Good Twin.

+2022 prize

+In 2022, the first prize and The Opportunity Centre award was won by Suad Kamardeen for Never Enough, the runner up being Sometimes the Sky is Blue by Latoyah Innerarity, while third place and the SI Readers' Choice award went to Lying Perfectly Still by Laura Fish.